A Beginners Guide To Cryptocurrency Investing

 - A beginner should also start by trading prominent coins (this helps reduce risk).

 Since the above is the case, a good start for any American wishing to trade cryptocurrency is starting with Coinbase.com (the most popular cryptocurrency service in the U.S.).
-Likewise, in general, anyone who is starting out investing you should stick to the top coins and make sure they hold at least some Bitcoin and Ethereum.
+Likewise, in general, anyone who is starting out investing should stick to the top coins and make sure they hold at least some Bitcoin and Ethereum.

 Here I’m not trying to tell you what service to use or what to invest in, I’m more so pointing out what a good starting point is.
 If you try to jump right into some complex exchanges and buy moonshot coins, you are introducing a lot of complex factors.

 TIP: Corrections of up to 50% are common in cryptocurrency (meaning losing half your investment on paper).
 If you can’t stomach a 50% correction, and if you would sell if your investment corrected by 50%, you should question your desire to invest in cryptocurrency.
 It is literally impossible to hold a given cryptocurrency long term without holding through the occasional correction.
 This is essentially where the saying “HODL” comes from.
 A good tactic for crypto investing is to dollar cost average slowly over the course of weeks or months on days when a given coin is down to buy the average price (it helps to avoid mistiming the market).
+You may also want to learn about trends.

 TIP: A good first foray into cryptocurrency investing is the obvious, buying a major cryptocurrency like Bitcoin.
-After that you’ll likely want to trade USD for crypto on an exchange like GDAX.
+After that you’ll likely want to trade USD for crypto on an exchange like Coinbase Pro.
 After that, you should try trading BTC and ETH for other cryptocurrencies.
 Trading “crypto pairs” can be rewarding, but it is more complex and often more risky than just buying a single cryptocurrency as an investment.
 The main trading pairs used in cryptocurrency are BTC and ETH (hence the suggestion that one start there).
 In the cryptocurrency world, having BTC and ETH is like having dollars in many ways.
 Many coins can only be obtained using these two coins.

-TIP: ICOs and low cost altcoins can offer amazing returns.
+TIP: ICOs and low-cost altcoins can offer amazing returns.
 However, they are much risker than the top coins to invest in.
 Until you understand how to research cryptocurrencies, consider approaching alternative investments like ICOs and lending schemes (like Bitconnect) with extreme caution.
 There is a lot of room to go wrong with the more risky crypto investments.
 Sticking with the top coins and companies is a good starting point.